Introduction

 Exceptions (CPU-Generated Interrupts)

 A classic example is vector 0: Divide-by-Zero.
-If your code attempts to divide a number by zero, the CPU hardware itself will stop execution and trigger interrupt 0
+If your code attempts to divide a number by zero, the CPU hardware itself will stop execution and trigger interrupt 0.
+If this fault happens while the kernel (ring 0) is executing, it's usually an unrecoverable error.
+The OS has no choice but to panic the system.

 Hardware Interrupts (External Interrupts)